 Just because there are more named storms doesn’t necessarily mean that there any more intense, however.
 Meteorologists use ACE (Accumulated Cyclone Energy) to gauge hurricane intensity.
 This tool is typically used on a seasonal basis to gauge the severity of a hurricane season.

 Data on the ground from weather stations seem to back that up, too.
-The thread of damage to our Atlantic coastlines is increasing not only because storms might be getting stronger but the simple fact more and more of us are moving to the coastlines most at risk.
+The threat of damage to our Atlantic coastlines is increasing not only because storms might be getting stronger but the simple fact more and more of us are moving to the coastlines most at risk.

 The bottom line

 Regardless of whether or not more tropical storms and hurricanes are forming, residents all along the Atlantic coasts should monitor the weather forecasts, especially in the tropics, all summer long.
-While portions of our coasts are more at risk, many agree it’s just a matter of time until the right storm comes along.
+While portions of our coasts are more at risk, many agree it’s just a matter of time until the right storm comes.

 Prepare your evacuation plan now.
 Ensure your property is safe if you must leave.
 And most importantly, be sure to watch the skies, whether it’s an average Atlantic hurricane season.